This is the most critical part of retirement.

 It is not necessarily the amount of money you have; it is the amount of income you can get off of it for the rest of your life.

-It made me sick what I saw.
-The broker had run the best, middle, and worst-case scenario for this guy.
+It made me sick of what I saw.
+The broker had run the best, middle, and worst-case scenarios for this guy.

 - The worst-case return he gave this guy in the next ten years was an 8% return.

 - The middle case scenario was a return of 16% in the next ten years.

 - The best-case scenario was a 24% return over the next ten years.

 If you are aware of the last ten years, we had a negative return for over ten years.